abhishekarora185/GitTrial/README.md

 NOTE: If you've just created a new local branch without updating the server, a normal "push" won't work.
 Use this, just one time, to set up your branch on the remote repository:

-git push -u origin <newbranchname>
+git push -u origin :newbranchname:

 To combine your branch with another branch, use

-git rebase <otherbranchname> (I'm not too sure if it's a combining operation.
+git rebase :otherbranchname: (I'm not too sure if it's a combining operation.
 Might be a revert operation.
 Be careful =p)

 To update your repository, use